icinganalysis/icinganalysis.github.io/content/Langmuir Rising Currents.md

 ##Abstact

-As this is an extensive work (130 pages), and Langmuir did not provide an abstract or introductory summary, we will begin with the Langmuir's conclusions as a summary.
+As this is an extensive work (130 pages), and as Langmuir did not provide an abstract or introductory summary, we will begin with the Langmuir's conclusions as a summary.

 >**Summary of Main Conclusions of Part I to April 1, 1944**